 There are plenty of people in the world for whom a single cup of coffee is all they need (this article was written by one), and Keurig coffee makers are the ideal solution.
 Single cup, check.
 Fast, check.
 Easy, check.
 Consistent, check.
 So much so that over 42% of American households now own a single-cup coffee maker, according to Statista.
 And now that Keurig machines have new tricks up their sleeve like making teas, lattes and iced drinks, the best Keurig coffee machines are poised to remain a staple in our homes.

 The Drawbacks of Keurig Coffee Makers

 Truth be told, K-cups are a blessing and a curse.
-They are a blessing for our easily created morning cup of coffee, they are a curse for Mother Earth.
-Most K-cups are not recyclable, although Keurig is striving for 100% of their K-cups to be recyclable by the end of 2020, and 100% of all packaging to be converted to recyclable materials by 2025.
-Currently, there are many recyclable and compostable pods, but users still need to peel off the top foil, remove the grounds, and remove the filter from the cup before it is considered “recyclable.”
+They are a blessing for our easily created morning cup of coffee, they are a curse to Mother Earth.
+Most K-cups are not recyclable, although Keurig is striving for 100% of their K-cups to be recyclable and 100% of all packaging to be converted to recyclable materials.
+Currently, there are many recyclable and compostable pods, but users still need to peel off the top foil, remove the grounds and remove the filter from the cup before it is considered “recyclable.”

 Let’s be honest: if you already aren’t willing to grind up your coffee to make your morning cup, you probably won’t be willing to take the necessary steps to recycle those pods.

 Here’s a good compromise.
 Keurig does make a re-useable K-cup that allows you to put your ground coffee into it, which does two things: helps you save the environment and allows you to brew single-serving coffee using your favorite ground coffee.
 You lose a little of the convenience factor, which is a big reason why you bought a Keurig in the first place.
 And speaking from experience, they are a pain to clean.